-Students, staff, parents and the entire JAGS community get involved when it comes to JAGS charity events.
-Whilst each house has its own charity, we also support worthy courses both locally and on an international scale.
+Students, staff and parents get involved with JAGS charity events.
+Each house has its own charity and across the school we support worthy local, national and international causes.

-- A Foundations School Quiz Night which raised over £10,000 for Save the Children’s Children of Syria appeal for Syria.
+- A Foundations School Quiz Night which raised over £10,000 for Save the Children’s Children of Syria appeal.

 - The annual poppy appeal raised £300 with sales of poppies for the British Legion.